 At the very end, he plays “Amen,” then at 7:40 plays the high C heard on the album, with the same strained tone.
 This confirms, if we needed confirmation, that it was he who overdubbed the second saxophone at the end of the studio version.

 I was the first to discuss with music notation the way Coltrane reads the poem on his saxophone, in my 1979 talk that became an article, discussed in Part 1.
 However, I do not claim to be the first person who ever noticed this.
 Twice when I gave a talk, an older person in the audience said, “I noticed that too,” and I believe them.
 Also, Dutch critic Bert Vuijsje mentioned it in a review of the album in 1965!
-Our own Gary Giddins also showed me a Village Voice article he wrote in the ‘70s, where he referred to it.
+Our own Gary Giddins also showed me an article he wrote in 1974, where he referred to it.

 I’m not the first to compare Coltrane’s playing on “Psalm” to the style of a Black preacher — for example, in the way that he “raises his voice,” at appropriate moments in the text, to an intense high pitch.
 (A recent guest installment of Deep Dive, by my colleague David Tegnell, explores this idea at length.)
 But what was Coltrane “shouting” about?
 What were, in fact, his religious and spiritual beliefs?
 These days, that is one of the most common questions that people ask me.

 First of all, since Coltrane died tragically at age 40, we never had the chance to ask him everything that we wanted to, and he never had the chance to tell us.
 There is not much to add to the few pages that I wrote on this issue in my book, and I won’t summarize those here.